 Fighting human enemies feels as turgid as it does in the likes of the rebooted Tomb Raider (a series Horizon draws from with its smooth climbing mechanics and on-the-go arrow crafting), but machine combat is a revelation.
 Each beast requires vastly different tactics and weapons - fail to do your homework and you’re robo chow.

-Thankfully, main heroine Aloy is more than up to the task.
+Thankfully, the main heroine, Aloy, is more than up to the task.
 Voiced by the brilliant Ashly Burch (who stole the show as Chloe in 2015's Life is Strange), the plucky protagonist is the perfect analogue to the likes of Lara Croft - a huntress whose need to hunt both machine and man makes perfect sense in a neo-primitive world.
 Guerrilla does offer the chance to make more compassionate or cold responses in dialogue, but her fiery personality never gets lost along the way.

 There's also something wonderfully progressive about Horizon's fictional society - a world built upon a matriarchy, where women aren't damsels in distress but warchiefs, adventurers and priests.
 Even one of its Game of Thrones-style religions praises an omnipresent All-Mother.

 Sure, some of its mechanics may be somewhat familiar, but it’s how Horizon uses them to flesh out its own world that leaves the biggest impression.
-Aloy’s handy Focus device enables her identify foes and points of interest Detective mode-style, leading to many a trail tracked through the wilderness like a post-post-apocalyptic sleuth.
+Aloy’s handy Focus device enables her to identify foes and points of interest Detective mode-style, leading to many a trail tracked through the wilderness like a post-post-apocalyptic sleuth.

 Weapons can be modified on the go, but with an interesting caveat that sees one stat reduced as another is buffed up.
 Even outfits can be upgraded in such a way.
-And, since most of this modifications are found by defeating bigger and badder machines, you’ll find yourself hunting metal more than anything else.
+And, since most of these modifications are found by defeating bigger and badder machines, you’ll find yourself hunting metal more than anything else.

 That’s not to say Horizon lets its open-world take over.
 There’s a genuinely interesting story to follow, one that draws you in further as you seek out the source of a terrible corruption and the details of your own origin.